This Coconut Chocolate Zucchini Bread is so rich, moist and delicious no one will ever know that the secret ingredient is zucchini.

 - 1/3 cup mini chocolate chips

-Preheat oven to 350 degrees.
-Grease and flour 2 loaf pans and set aside.
+- Preheat oven to 350 degrees.
+Grease and flour 2 loaf pans (or 4 mini loaf pans) and set aside.

-Rest on a cooling rack for at least 10 minutes before you remove it from the pan.
-Be careful not to burn yourself on the hot chocolate chips when removing it from the pan!
+- Bake for 50-60 minutes or until a toothpick comes out clean.
+(Bake mini loaves for about 35 minutes.)
+Cool in the pan on a rack for 10 minutes.
+Then remove from the pan and cool on a rack.
+(Be careful not to burn yourself on the hot chocolate chips when removing it from the pan.)